The thesis statement is the glue that holds your essay together.

 There are 5 easy steps to creating a thesis statement for your academic essay or paper.

 #1 Select the Main Topic You want to pick a topic that fits the type of essay or paper you’re assigned.
 You also want a topic that is specific and interesting to you.
 If you pick a topic that bores you it’s harder to focus and put all the effort you need into writing your paper.

 You also want to select a topic that has research about it.
 No matter how exciting your topic is, if there isn’t any research or evidence you can write about, the content of your essay will be weak.

 Imagine how hard it is to write an academic essay or paper when you have no idea what to write.
 Maybe you don’t have to imagine it because you’ve experienced it.
 The way out of that situation is by writing a strong thesis statement.
-It will help you make your way through the writing process and start drafting your essay.
+So, follow the 5 steps here and practice writing thesis statements on various subjects.
+It will help you create excellent thesis statements for every type of academic writing you need to do.

-Note: This is an updated version of the blog post, “How to Develop a Thesis Statement if 5 Easy Steps.”
+Note: This is an updated version of the blog post, “How to Develop a Thesis Statement in 5 Easy Steps.”
 From July 13th, 2017